Exercise 21 Growth curve modelling of longitudinal measurements

 wt13 = intercept + 6*slope + e13

 The slope (latent variable) is the rate of change (kg per year), and coefficients in front of this variable represent the number of years passing from the first measurement at age 7.
 Obviously, at age 7 the coefficient for slope is 0.
 The intercept (latent variable) represents the predicted weight at 7 for each child (this may or may not correspond to the child’s actual weight at 7).
-Of course weighs predicted by this rather crude model will not describe the data exactly, and that is why we need errors of prediction (variables e7 to e13).
+Of course weights predicted by this rather crude model will not describe the data exactly, and that is why we need errors of prediction (variables e7 to e13).

-Figure 21.1.
-Linear growth curve model for 4 repeated bodyweight measurements
+Figure 21.1: Linear growth curve model for 4 repeated bodyweight measurements

 To code this model, we describe the growth variables - intercept i and slope s - using the lavaan syntax conventions.
-We use the shorthand symbol =~ for is measured by and use * for fixing the “loading” coefficients as the equation above specify.
+We use the shorthand symbol =~ for is measured by and use * for fixing the “loading” coefficients as the equations above specify.

 Linear <- ' # linear growth model with 4 measurements